AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/activeContext.md

 10. ✅ Create tests for email-based login
 11. ✅ Update existing tests to work with email-based login
 12. ✅ Fix any edge cases in authentication flows
+13. ✅ Implement Stripe integration for the credit system
+14. ✅ Create documentation for the Stripe integration
-13. Monitor logs for any remaining issues
+15. Monitor logs for any remaining issues
-14. Document the completed changes and backward compatibility considerations
+16. Document the completed changes and backward compatibility considerations
-15. Create a plan for future removal of username field
+17. Create a plan for future removal of username field
+18. Implement webhook endpoints for Stripe event handling

 ## Open Questions
 1. What is the current development status of the auth_service?